To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 When It Happened: On June 28, 2018, Adidas says it became aware of a potential security breach that happened on June 26th.

-What Was Compromised: Contact information, user names and encrypted password (no credit card or fitness information).
+What Was Compromised: Names, usernames and encrypted password (no credit card or fitness information).

 Resolution: Began taking steps to alert relevant consumers and is working with data firms and law enforcement to investigate the issue.